-- > Changes in surplus and reserves resulting from investment portfolio and annuity sales and results; - > Changes in the demographic and competitive environment, including regulatory changes; - > Unexpected catastrophes; and - ➤ Continuation of the recent trend in consumer behavior to purchase only required minimum coverage for automobile and homeowner insurance policies.
+- > Changes in surplus and reserves resulting from investment portfolio and annuity sales and results; - ➤ Changes in the demographic and competitive environment, including regulatory changes; - ➤ Unexpected catastrophes; - ➤ Changes in consumer behavior as it relates to the purchase of coverage for automobile and homeowner insurance policies.
+During the fiscal crisis more consumers purchased only required minimum coverage for automobile and homeowner insurance policies; and - ➤ Effect on health care premiums from the implementation of the Patient Protection and Affordable Care Act.